Blockstream/gdk/docs/source/gdk-json.rst

         For Liquid, all assets except L-BTC must come from the same subaccount.
 :expired_at: Optional.
 If given, only re-deposit UTXOs where two factor authentication
         expires by the given block.
 Defaults to the current block height if ommitted.
+:expires_in: Optional, may only be given if ``"expired_at"`` is excluded.
+If present,
+        the number of blocks given is added to the current block height to determine the expiry height to check as ``"expired_at"``.
 :fee_rate: Optional.
 The fee rate in satoshi per thousand bytes.
 :fee_subaccount: Optional.
 If given, change from fees will be sent to this
                  suabaccount.
 Otherwise, fee change is sent to the subaccount of